-The District of Columbia Bar concluded that a lawyer who engages a social worker to provide a service in connection with the representation of a client must inform the client that the social worker may be required under law to report suspected child abuse or neglect, and, although the lawyer must ensure that the persons employed by the lawyer preserve client confidences, other laws may require the social worker to report abuse or neglect.
-4 It is then the client's decision whether to proceed with the use of the social worker.5 social worker's permissions to that file should be revoked/restricted.
+The District of Columbia Bar concluded that a lawyer who engages a social worker to provide a service in connection with the representation of a client must inform the client that the social worker may be required under law to report suspected child abuse or neglect, and, although the lawyer must ensure that the persons employed by the lawyer preserve client confidences, other laws may require the social worker

+3 If the client determines that the representation should not continue with the use of the social worker, the firm should take steps to eliminate access to the client's matter.
+The process to do so depends on the systems in place in the firm.
+For example, if the firm keeps paperless files, the social worker's permissions to that file should be revoked/restricted.
 If the firm keeps paper files, the file should have some advisory on it to denote restricted access and should not be kept in a central file location where the social worker may inadvertently come across the file.
 Additionally, proper instructions should be given to support staff that serve both the lawyer and the social worker that the social worker should have no access to the file.
 Given the physical set up of the workspace, consideration should be given to whether general discussions regarding the client may be heard by the social worker.